riccardic1/RHCSA-9/readme.md

 - Podman installed for container-related objectives

 ## 📌 Disclaimer
-This repository is intended for personal study purposes.
+This repository is solely intended for my personal study purposes.
 It does not contain Red Hat exam material and is not affiliated with Red Hat.

 ## 🚀 Progress Tracking
 I will continue updating this repository as I move through each objective and related labs.